-6.9 Design sources of human error
+6.7 Design sources of human error

 Poorly designed plant can lead to inadvertent or inappropriate actions from the people using the plant.
-Examples of these are in Table 10 below.
+Examples of these are in Table 9 below.

 Unintended outcome Possible causes due to poor design Inadvertent activation of plant Lack of interlocks or time lockouts.
 Lack of warning sign against activating equipment under specified damaging conditions.
-Errors of judgement, particularly during periods of stress or high job demand Critical displays of information are too similar or too close together.
+Errors of judgement, particularly during periods of stress or high job demand Critical displays of information are too similar or too close together, or visually difficult to see.
 Job requires user to make hurried judgements at critical times, without programmed back-up measures.
-Critical components installed incorrectly Design and instructions on installing components are difficult to understand. · · · · · · · · · · · · · · · · · · · Lack of configurations or guides on connectors or equipment.
-Inappropriate use or delay in use of operator controls Critical operator controls are too close, similar in design or awkwardly located.
+Critical components installed incorrectly • Design and instructions on installing components are difficult to understand. • Lack of configurations or guides on connectors or equipment.
+Inappropriate use or delay in use Critical operator controls are too close, similar in design or

+Unintended outcome Possible causes due to poor design of operator controls awkwardly located.
 Readout instrument blocked by arm when making adjustment.
 Labels on operator controls are confusing or missing.
 Information is too small to see from user's position.
-Inadvertent activation of operator controls Operator controls can be activated accidentally.
-Lack of guards over critical operator controls.
+Inadvertent activation of operator controls Operator controls can be activated accidentally. · · Lack of guards over critical operator controls.
 Critical instruments and displays not read or information Critical instruments or displays not in an obvious area. misunderstood because of clutter Design of all displays is too similar.
 Failure to notice critical signal Lack of acceptable warning to attract user's attention to information.
-Plant use results in unexpected direction or response Direction of operator controls conflicts with normal operation.
+Plant use results in unexpected direction or response • Direction of operator controls conflicts with normal operation.
 Lack of understanding of procedures Instructions are difficult to understand.
 Following prescribed procedures results in error or incident Written prescribed procedures are wrong and have not been checked.
 Lack of correct or timely actions Available information incomplete, incorrect or not available in time.
 Response time of system or plant too slow for making the next correct action.
 Lack of automatic corrective devices with fast fluctuations.
 Exceeding prescribed limitations on load or speed Lack of governors and other parameter limiters.
 Lack of warnings on exceeding parameters.

-Table 10: Design Sources of human error
+Table 9: Design Sources of human error